KnownStormChaser/master-weather-model-list/models/wave_models/global/france/mfwam-global-france.md

 - **Temporal output resolution (verified):** hourly +1h to +48h, then 3-hourly +51h to +102h — **66 steps, no analysis step**
 - **Vertical levels:** not applicable — wave fields are on `meanSea` (level 0); winds on `heightAboveGround` 10 m

-> **Documentation conflict on forecast length — the model documentation is wrong.** `20250318-doc-mfwam.pdf` states a 114 h maximum and per-cycle lengths of 102 h (00Z), 72 h (06Z), 114 h (12Z) and 60 h (18Z). `documentation-serveur-dp2024-mfwam` states a uniform 102 h at all four cycles.
-Live enumeration of four consecutive cycles on 2026-08-09 found **66 files reaching 102 h at every one**.
-The server descriptif is correct; the model presentation document is not.
-The per-cycle variation it describes may reflect the full operational chain rather than this public package, but nothing in the open distribution matches it.
+> **Documentation conflict on forecast length — the model documentation carries figures from a superseded configuration.** `20250318-doc-mfwam.pdf` states a 114 h maximum and per-cycle lengths of 102 h (00Z), 72 h (06Z), 114 h (12Z) and 60 h (18Z). `documentation-serveur-dp2024-mfwam` states a uniform 102 h at all four cycles.
+Live enumeration of four consecutive cycles on 2026-08-09 found **66 files reaching 102 h at every one**; the server descriptif is correct.
+>
+> The likely explanation is visible in the document itself: **the same four lengths appear twice** — once attributed to GLOB01, and once in an availability section headed "Modèles sur grille GLOB05 et EURAT01," the pre-consolidation grid pair retired in 2025 (see *Recent version history*).
+They read as carried over from the old configuration rather than re-derived for the global GLOB01.
+It remains possible that the full operational chain still runs to 114 h at 12Z and the public package is truncated to 102 h, but nothing in the open distribution supports that.

 > **No analysis step is published.** Files begin at 001H.
 The data.gouv description advertises "champs d'analyse et de prévision" and `20250318-doc-mfwam.pdf` states that analyses are available 3-hourly on grids other than FRANGP0025.
 Neither is true of this distribution as verified.